SteeltoeOSS/Samples/Configuration/src/AspDotNetCore/README-SDK.md

 $ dotnet new --install SimpleCloudFoundry
 ```

 There is no good way at present to uninstall.
-Closest alternative is to run `dotnet new --debug:reinit` which will reset your templates to the defaults, potentially unintentionall removing other 3rd party templates.
+Closest alternative is to run `dotnet new --debug:reinit` which will reset your templates to the defaults, potentially unintentionally removing other 3rd party templates.

-After which you'll have 2 new templates:
+After running the above 2 commands, you'll have 2 new templates:

 ```
 $ dotnet new --list